 The opportunity cost will be: $ 1,200 / $1,000 = 1.2

 There will the opportunity cost in the production process every time we allocate our resources to produce any specific product.
 For example, By producing product A, we need to give up a chance to make other products.
 It means we give up the potential profit from other products to receive profit from product A.

-Explicit cost is the cost which the company needs to pay to acquired the inputs or other expenses and missing on other items.
-If we decide to spend it on one material, we will lose a chance to spend on other materials, labor, or conducting R&D on new products.
+Explicit cost is the cost which the company needs to pay to acquired the inputs or other expenses.
+If we decide to spend it on one material, we will lose a chance to spend on other materials, labor, or other expenses.
 It is the cost of losing opportunity to make a profit from a giving up the product.

 Implicit Cost is the cost that we lose due to the usage of our resources such as material, labor, and machinery.
-The company may have the ability to produce many different products from their available resources, however, we decide to produce only one or two.
+The company has the ability to produce many different products from their available resources, however, we decide to produce only one product.
 We give up the opportunity cost on the profit from the other products.

 |Important of Opportunity Cost|